cruzelx/cruzelx/README.md

 </details>

 - I'm a professional backend developer and a tinkerer.
-- I have been building scalable products using NodeJs.
+- Love to build scalable products and services using NodeJs.
-- Currently learning to build webservices with GoLang.
+- Currently learning GoLang and striving to get AWS Developer Associate Certificate.
-- Currently striving to get AWS Developer Associate Certificate.
+- Learning microservices.
 - My tech stack includes React, NodeJs, Apollo/GraphQL, Redis, MongoDB, TS and Docker
 - How to reach me: <a href="mailto:bhattarai.alex402@gmail.com" target="_blank">Email</a>